 Official transcripts from all colleges and universities you have attended: Please arrange to have your current transcript sent to the Office of Admission for review before the April 1 deadline.
 Students who enroll will be required to submit the final official transcript when it is available.

-Registrar's Report: This form must be completed by a college or university official who has access to both academic and disciplinary records.
+Transfer College Report: This form must be completed by a college or university official who has access to both academic and disciplinary records.
 It may be necessary to submit the report to two separate officials to complete the form.
 It is college policy that we will not review an application if the student is not currently in good academic or disciplinary standing at his or her current institution.

 Personal Essay: Please let us know why you wish to transfer.
 We will use this essay to evaluate writing skills as well as to learn about your reasons for entering the transfer process.